Momenta-App/faneditnov/INGESTION_FUNCTION_UPDATE_GUIDE.md

 The ingestion function needs to be updated to handle both Instagram and YouTube data structures from Bright Data.
 The current function only handles Instagram/TikTok-style data.

+## Normalization Pipeline

+- BrightData payloads are normalized in `src/lib/brightdata-normalizer.ts`.
+This helper inspects the platform, maps the BrightData metric keys, and emits `normalized_metrics` using our canonical column names (`total_views`, `like_count`, `comment_count`, `share_count`, `save_count`).
+- Every ingestion entry point (`src/app/api/brightdata/webhook/route.ts` and `src/app/api/manual-webhook/route.ts`) calls `attachNormalizedMetrics` before invoking `ingest_brightdata_snapshot_v2`, ensuring contest submissions, bypass uploads, and bulk uploads all share the same mapping logic.
+- The SQL function should always check `v_element->'normalized_metrics'` first so we rely on a single mapping source and fall back to manual extraction only when older payloads are replayed.

 ## Required Changes

 ### 1. Platform Detection